-ADAPTIVE SKI RACING
+PARA SKI RACING

 Adaptive skiing started in pre-World War II Europe and is now highly developed throughout the world.
-Adaptive skiing involves persons with mobility impairments, including, amputees, paraplegics, post-polio, and individuals with visual impairments, even total blindness.

-Adaptive skiing began as a rehabilitation/recreation program that evolved into well-organized national and international competitions with corresponding organizations to administer the sport.
-Elite level racing for adaptive skiers has existed in the states since 1972 and internationally since 1974.
+The sport began as a rehabilitation/recreation program which, over time, evolved into well-organized national and international level competitions with corresponding organizations to administer the sport.